papiso12/CMake-Ninja-Cpp-Build-System-VSCode/README.md

 4. Press f5
 ENJOY

-This build system isnt perfect at all(cause I am not a good prgramer) so feel free to change anything
+This build system isnt perfect at all(cause I am not a good prgramer) so feel free to change anything, future me